mjbots/moteus/docs/reference.md

 These have the same semantics as the position mode PID controller, and affect the current control loop.

+## `servo.default_velocity_limit` / `servo.default_accel_limit` ##

+Limits to be placed on trajectories generated within moteus.
+If either is `nan`, then that limit is unset.
+The limits may also be overriden individually on a per command basis.
+The semantics of the limits are as follows:

+- *Neither set (both nan)* In this case, position and velocity commands take immediate effect.
+The control position will be initialized to the command position, and the control velocity will be set to the command velocity.
+The control position will advance at the given velocity indefinitely, or until the command stop position is reached.

+- *Only velocity limit set*: In this case, until the desired position is reached, the control velocity will be set to either the positive or negative velocity limit.
+Once the desired position has been reached, then the velocity will continue indefinitely at the command velocity.

+- *Both set*: In this case, neither the command position nor the command velocity are immediately applied.
+Instead, the control velocity is advanced by the configured acceleration each timestep while being limited to the maximum configured velocity in order to achieve the desired position and velocity.
+Once the desired position and velocity have been achieved, then that final velocity is continued indefinitely.
+Note that this may require "back tracking" if the current and final velocities do not permit an approach in a single pass.

+- *Only acceleration limit set*: This behaves like the "both set" case, except that the control velocity is allowed to increase or decrease arbitrarily.

 ## `servo.voltage_mode_control` ##

 When set to non-zero, the current control loop is not closed, and all